zeyadAlbadawy/Airport-Reservation-System/README.md

 # Airport App – GraphQL API

-The Airport App is a full-featured flight and booking management system built with NestJS, GraphQL, MongoDB, and Redis/BullMQ.
+The Airport App is a full-featured flight and booking management system built with NestJS, GraphQL, TypeORM, postreSQL, and Redis/BullMQ.
 It serves both administrative staff (admins, crew, security) and users (passengers or employees) for managing flights, bookings, and related operations.

 ![alt text](<Untitled (2)-1.png>)